Dana College

 Dana College was a private college in Blair, Nebraska.
-Its rural 150-acre (607,000 m²) campus is approximately 26 miles (40 km) northwest of Omaha and overlooks a portion of the Missouri River Valley.
-The campus was planned to be purchased by Midland University, which expressed its intention to re-open the campus in 2015 or 2016, but dropped plans in early 2016.
+The college was founded from a merger of Trinity Seminary and Blair College in 1896.
+The college changed its name to Dana College in 1902.
+The name "Dana" is the poetic variant of "Denmark".
+Its rural 150-acre (607,000 m2) campus is approximately 26 miles (40 km) northwest of Omaha and overlooks a portion of the Missouri River Valley.
+It closed in 2010.